nickkcj/Nickkcj/README.md

 <h2 align="left">Hey 👋!
-My name is Nicholas and I'm a Fullstack Developer, from Brazil.</h2>
+My name is Nicholas and I'm a Software Engineer, from Brazil.</h2>

 ###